Duplicate Content and SEO: Is There Really a Penalty?

 Both URLs refer to the same page and could cause that content to be considered duplicate.
 Luckily, many CMSs include tools to automatically canonicalize these types of variants to the main version of a page.
 (See details about canonical meta tags below!)

-HTTP and HTTPS pages – Some domains include both non-secure HTTP and secure HTTPS protocols.
-If both page versions are live, search engines will consider it duplicate content.
+HTTP and HTTPS pages.
+Some domains include both non-secure HTTP and secure HTTPS protocols.
+If both page versions are live, search engines will treat them as duplicate content.

 Fixing Duplicate Content Problems